Darsruiz/star-wars-test/README.md

 # Star Wars

-This is a technical test of Star Wars it's meant to:
+This is a technical test of Star Wars, it's meant to:

 * Show list of Ships
 * Have a working login page